What Is Property Investment?

 The downside to investing in lands are as follows:

-1. Financing difficulties; traditional financing institutions are often sceptical about financing a vacant land.
+1. Financing difficulties; traditional financing institutions are often skeptical about financing a vacant land.
 So, unless you’re lucky to find a willing lender, you may have to tie down your money on the investment for many years.

 2. No Immediate Cash flow; lands don’t produce cash flows to the investors.
 This may seem unimportant since you’re not paying a mortgage.
 But, if you fail to sell off the land faster, all your money will be tied down in one place.